 Education:

-Galaxina G. Wright, Ph.D. is a registered mental health counseling intern (RMHCI; FL), and a national certified counselor (NCC).
-Dr. Wright’s primary research focus is exploring career development barriers among historically marginalized populations (e.g., BIPOC populations, low socioeconomic status communities, individuals living with disabilities, LGTBQ+ populations, etc.).
-Most recently, she served as the primary investigator for an empirical research study evaluating the impact of Project P.A.T.H.
-(Paving Access to Hope), where she partnered with a non-profit organization and revised a job search curriculum for unemployed job seekers.
-Dr. Wright’s research interests are inspired from her former work as a social worker and common barriers she’s observed working as a career counselor.
-She has been published in the Career Development Quarterly, Professional School Counselor, Journal of Employment Counseling, and Journal of Technology in Counselor Education and Supervision.
+Galaxina G. Wright, Ph.D. is a Licensed Mental Health Counselor (LMHC; FL), and a national certified counselor (NCC).
+Dr. Wright’s primary research focus is exploring career development barriers among historically marginalized populations (e.g., foster youth, BIPOC populations, low socioeconomic status communities, etc.).
+Currently, she serves as the principal investigator for an empirical research study evaluating the impact of Project P.A.T.H.
+(Paving Access to Hope), where her research team partnered with the FLITE Center in Fort Lauderdale, FL and is providing a job search curriculum to unemployed youth transitioning from the foster care system.
+Dr. Wright’s secondary interest surrounds school-based mental health counseling interventions and their impact on children overtime.
+Her research interests are inspired by common barriers she’s observed individuals enduring while working as a former social worker and career counselor.
+Her work has been published in several journals including the Career Development Quarterly, the Journal of Unemployment Counseling, and the Journal of Child & Adolescent Counseling.